qbradq/sharduo/README.md

 including all features required to mine ore and smelt it into ingots.

 ### Current Defects ###
-* Have to refactor GUMP handling to use GUMP type codes

 ### Required Features and Tasks ###
 * Mobile weight limit and stamina